This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 Lip + Cheek Cream Blush Stick

 If you’ve been around here for a bit, you know that I am not typically a fan of multi-use products.
 I’d rather a product serve one purpose and do it well.
 While the Lip + Cheek in Werk is a beautiful color, the product was just okay.
-It is a bit too dry to use on the lips.
-It works okay as a blush but I’d rather use a true cream formula.
+If I am looking to use a stick blush, I reach for the more emollient option by Merit.

 Bionic Liquid Blush

 Glossier really needs to watch their back because it seems like Milk Makeup is coming for them.
 This blush is just what Milk needed to add to their roster.
 The Bionic Liquid Blush blends out to give a sheer wash of color to the cheeks.
 I do wish Milk would have released this earlier.
 With so many new cream and liquid blushes on the market, this one might get lost in the shuffle.